30 min read

 Key Features I Loved

 What I particularly enjoyed during my tests was how scalable LearnDash is.
-I ran courses with dozens of students and even experimented with memberships and group enrollments — the platform handled it all smoothly.
-Unlike other hosted Online Course Platforms, you’re not limited by site branding or integrations.
-Everything from payment gateways to forums is under your control.
+I ran courses with dozens of students and even experimented with memberships and group enrollments - the platform handled it all smoothly.
+Unlike hosted online course platforms, you’re not limited by site branding or integrations.
+Everything from payment gateways to community forums is under your control.

 The main downside I noticed is that LearnDash requires a WordPress site and some technical know-how.
 Beginners might need to spend time learning how to set up hosting, install plugins, and configure payment systems.
 However, once you’re set up, the possibilities are nearly limitless.